jennaabrooks/sexism-far-right-vote-reproduction/README.md

 - Replicate Table 1 (logistic regression results) from the original study
 - Fit and compare performance of probit and cloglog models
 - Analyze model performance with ROC and AUC metrics
-- Discuss implications of sexist attitudes on
+- Discuss implications of sexist attitudes on voting for far right party